Diversity statement

 You may write your solutions on paper.
 However, you are strongly encouraged to typeset your assignments for several reasons, including making it easier for me to read your work, grade it accurately, and give precise feedback.
 In order to incentivize you to typeset your assignments, I will give one (1) extra credit for submitting typed work.
 To do this, you can use Microsoft Word, Apple Pages or Google Docs (along with their built-in equation editors) to type your work.
 However, the best way to typeset mathematical documents is to use LaTeX, a markup language specifically designed for typing mathematical symbols.
 In my opionion, the easiest way to create documents in LaTeX is through Overleaf, which is basically "Google Docs for LaTeX".
 In addition to making it easy to write LaTeX code and compile it into a document, Overleaf provides tools such as real-time collaboration, track-changes/commenting, and a chat-box, that will make it easy for me to help you prepare/fix your document.
 You can look at this tutorial to learn more about what LaTeX is and how to create LaTeX documents on Overleaf.
 Initially you may experience some growing pains with LaTeX, but eventually you will see that it allows you to write complicated equations much more quickly than other typesetting software; furthermore, because this is not the last mathematically-oriented course you will have to take, learning LaTeX now will serve as an investment that will pay dividends in the future.

-Paideia Project (10%)
+Paideia Project (15%)

-Extra Credit (1%)
+Extra Engagement (1%)

 Academic Integrity

 We want you to succeed in this course, but we also want you to succeed with integrity.
 We want to make sure that you actually learn the material, so that the impact of the course doesn't disappear once the semester ends.
-We also want to make sure that every student has a fair chance to succeed, and isn't being taken advantage of by his or her peers.
+We also want to make sure that every student has a fair chance to succeed, and isn't being taken advantage of by their peers.
 You worked very hard to get into a prestigious school like Southwestern, and without enforcing academic integrity that very prestige would quickly crumble.

 In this course we expect students to adhere to Southwestern University's honor code.
 This means that you will complete your work honestly, with integrity, and support and environment of integrity within the class.
 While you may collaborate on homework, all work that you submit should reflect your own effort and understanding.
 The following actions represent acceptable forms of collaboration: